nneonneo/sha1collider/README.md

 Uses the "shattered" PDF prologue from shattered.io - credit to Marc Stevens et al. for the collision.

-Similar to, but more flexible than the collision generator from http://alf.nu/SHA1.
+Similar to, but more flexible (supports more than one page, arbitrary-sized inputs, etc.) than the collision generator from http://alf.nu/SHA1.

 ## Usage